axelvaldez/radical-companies/_posts/children-stories/2024-08-06-how-it-ended-up.markdown

 <h1>Transparency</h1>
  <p>Transparency went around reminding Itsum to let all hang out.
 If it it existed, others must know about it.</p>
  <p>No trade secrets.
 No trademarks.
 No NDAs.
 No secrets whatsoever.
 Except inadvertent secrets.
 And that was Transparency&rsquo;s passion.
 That is why he went around remindig Itsum to bring their inadvertent secrets to the light.</p>
- <p>Sure it was a lot of work making time to answer the questions, but it was worth it.
+ <p>Sure it was a lot of work to answer the questions, but it was worth it.
 Sometimes answering a suggested an improvement brought about othere ideas and made it very worth it and satisfyig.</p>

 <h1>A Lot of Work</h1>
- <p>As the Radical House grew this was a lot of work.
+ <p>As the Radical House grew.
 Later they will be more Itsum to answer questions, but for now it was all up to Decentralization and Transparency, and theyn loved it!</p>

 <h1>Speaking of RADs</h1>
  <p>A mission wants a strategy and usually that comes from the Bosses in the Fiat House.</p>